Trans 101

 You can see it starting.
 You can see it getting closer.
 Almost agonizingly close, after spending so long being so far away.
 All you want to do is sprint to the finish line.
 But you can’t, even if you wanted to!
 You’re stuck crawling like a snail.

 Every out trans person you meet decided climbing this almost insurmountable hurdle was better than the pain we were living through before.
-It’s a slog, it’s tough going, but the rewards are worth it.
+It’s a slog, and it’s tough going, especially if you’re on HRT.
+But the rewards are worth it.
 If we’re lucky, gender euphoria waits on the other side!

-And for the trans people that aren’t out yet, or can’t be… I know how tough it is, but you can do it.
+And for the trans people that aren’t out yet, or can’t be, that want HRT but can’t access it yet… I know how tough it is, but you can do it.
 I did, and you can too.
 Don’t give up.
 Hold on.
 Whenever you’re ready, we’ll be here to help you along.

 Tilly Bridges, end transmission.